 1. Dairy Milk

-Canada’s favourite Chocolate Candy Bar!
+Canada’s favourite Chocolate Bars!
 Made in Canada at the Cadbury Chocolate Factory on Gladstone Avenue in downtown Toronto.
 Dairy Milk are made in many different combinations, each an exquisite treat to savour.
 Be sure to try each and every one.
 Cadbury Canada’s Chocolate is recognized as one of the world’s finest.
 Dairy Milk Fruit & Nut is my favourite!